mithunpaul08/cs4583_fall2020_hw4_python/README.md

 Click on the link which says `details` and find out what is causing the issue or which test case is not passing.
 Once you have identified that, close the pull request, fix the errors, and raise another pull request.
 **Do not merge the pull request.**

-Your instructor will grade the code of this pull request.
+Your instructor will grade the code off this pull request.
 Pull requests submitted after the deadline won’t be considered.
-You don't have to submit the code in D2l.
-Note that you still have to submit the answers to qns 1 to 4 in D2l.

 # Grading

 Programming question of this assignment will be graded primarily on their ability to pass the tests that